 - Open Source Game Coding Competition: An annual, social programming experience I run that teams up experienced programmers with students to make games in 24 hours.

-- Conference Diversity: A mathematical take on conference speaker line-ups and how to determine if a conference is being gender-biased.
+- Conferences Must Be Active To Promote Diversity: A mathematical take on conference speaker line-ups and how to determine if a conference is being gender-biased.

 - Kernels Without Abstractions: A look at a history of OS design and how older, monolithic designs hinder social collaboration.